 Respiratory Care Program

-Massasoit’s Respiratory Care program is a selective admissions program.
-Students contemplating a career in respiratory care must be aware that if they have ever been convicted by a court of law, their records will be subject to review by the Massachusetts Board of Registration in Respiratory Care upon application to take the registered respiratory licensure examination.
-A Criminal Offender Record Information (CORI) check will be required for all students before clinical experience.
+Students contemplating a career as a Respiratory Therapist must be aware that if they have ever been convicted by a court of law, their records will be subject to review by the Commonwealth of Massachusetts Board of Registration in Respiratory Care upon application for licensure as a Respiratory Therapist.
+A CORI (Criminal Offender Record Information) check will be required for all students before participating in any patient-care clinical experiences at area hospitals or healthcare agencies.

 - Selective admissions program